Hike at a Glance

 Cathedral Range State Park is 2 hrs 15 min from the Melbourne CBD.
 From Melbourne follow the Maroondah Highway to Buxton.
 Continue past Buxton for 9.5km and turn right into Cathedral Lane to find the park entrance 2.5km on your right.
 Turn right again on to Little River Road, continue for 2.5km and Neds Gully Camping Area is on your right.

-Closest towns to this walk: Acheron, Buxton, Eildon, Marysville, Narbethong, Taggerty, Thornton, Yarra Glen
+Nearby towns: Acheron, Buxton, Eildon, Marysville, Narbethong, Taggerty, Thornton, Yarra Glen

 About the region